kirk-the-jerk/BeatEdit/README.md

    -eX       edit beat; set EnergyLevel to X

    -eX,Y     edit beat; set EnergyLevel to X but only if current value is Y

+   -i*       change all beats

-   -iXXX     edit one beat at index XXX
+   -iXXX     change one beat at index XXX

-   -iXXX,YYY edit all beats between index XXX and YYY (inclusive)
+   -iXXX,YYY change all beats between index XXX and YYY (inclusive)

    -mN       only edit beats that are a multiple of N